unhammer/DivvunPublicTenders/GrammarChecker.md

 ## Front-end

 The front-end code should be based on the
 [GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso), but reworked so that it can also run offline.
-More specifically, it needs to store all libraries and components locally, and use them locally, but when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version.
-It should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally, or running the grammar checker locally turns out to be too heavy on the platform (by some test).
+More specifically, it needs to:

+* store all libraries and components locally, and use them locally
+* when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version
+* it should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally, or running the grammar checker locally turns out to be too heavy on the platform according to some test
+* the front-end must run server-based while downloading support files, so that end users don't have to wait for the download to finish before starting the grammar checker

 ### Targeted platforms/Office versions